Instagram ad targeting is the key to achieving success with your ad campaigns.

 As Instagram ads are managed the same way as Facebook ads, their audience targeting works in the exact same way.

-Simply go to he Business Manager and by clicking on the top-right menu, select “Audiences.”
+Simply go to the Business Manager and by clicking on the top-right menu, select “Audiences.”

 On the Audiences page, you can see all your saved Facebook audiences as well as create new ones.
 To understand the wide range of targeting options that come with Instagram ads, let’s start from the basics.

-Facebook and Instagram ads have four main audience types:
+Facebook and Instagram ads have three main audience types:

 - Saved Audiences